CurveDocs/curve-docs/docs/crvUSD/controller.md

     === "Example"
         ```shell
-        >>> controller.loan_discount()
+        >>> Controller.loan_discount()
         90000000000000000
         ```

 # **Setting parameters**

 ### `set_borrowing_discounts`
-!!! description "`controller.set_borrowing_discounts(loan_discount: uint256, liquidation_discount: uint256)`"
+!!! description "`Controller.set_borrowing_discounts(loan_discount: uint256, liquidation_discount: uint256)`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the contract.

-    Function to set the borrowing discounts for
+    Function to set the borrowing discounts.
+This metric defines the max LTV and where bad liquidations start.

     Returns: total redeemed (`uint256`).

     Emits: `SetBorrowingDiscount`

-    !!!note
-        This function is only callable by the admin of the contract.

     ??? quote "Source code"